Brprb08/orbital-control-simulator/README.md

 ---

-## What This Is

-This is a simulation prototype that allows:
+## Capabilities & Features

-- Runtime placement of satellites with mass, radius, starting velocity and direction
+- Runtime placement of orbiting bodies with mass, radius, velocity, and direction
-- Thrust maneuvers: prograde, retrograde, radial, normal/anti-normal
+- Instant thrust maneuvers in multiple directions (prograde, radial, normal, etc.)
-- Atmospheric drag and realistic orbital decay
+- Real-time orbital decay via atmospheric drag modeling
-- Visualization of orbital trajectories with GPU acceleration
-- Continuous tracking of apogee, perigee, velocity, and altitude
+- Continuous computation of apogee, perigee, velocity, and orbital period
-- Time scaling from 1x to 100x
+- Time scaling from 1x to 100x for long-term simulations
+- GPU-rendered trajectory paths for smooth orbital visualization
-- Two camera modes: Free and Track
+- Dual camera modes (free-fly and tracking)

-The physics are offloaded to a native C++ library for improved performance, allowing Unity to focus on visualization and interaction.

 ---

-## Why I Built This

-After following real-world missions like SpaceX and exploring tools like GMAT, I wanted to build something hands-on that reflects actual orbital mechanics.
-This simulator became a platform to:
+## Purpose

+I built this to explore and implement core orbital mechanics concepts in a real-time, interactive environment.
+It served as a platform to:

-- Implementing advanced numerical integration (Dormand–Prince 5(4))
+- Deepen my understanding of spacecraft dynamics and numerical integration
-- Model realistic perturbations like atmospheric drag.
-- Explore multi-body gravitational systems in real time
-- Work with C++ and Unity interoperability (DLL calls)
+- Implement Dormand–Prince 5(4) for stable, high-accuracy propagation
+- Handle real-world perturbation forces like drag
+- Work on simulation-grade interoperability between Unity and native C++ (via DLLs)
-- Optimize both simulation logic and rendering
+- Optimize rendering pipelines and data flow in a live physics context

-It also served as a way to deepen my understanding of orbital mechanics and real-time spaceflight simulation.
+This was not a game prototype—it was a ground-up build of a small-scale orbital dynamics engine for educational, technical, and portfolio purposes.

 ---

-## System & Tools Breakdown
+## Architecture Overview

-- **Physics Core (C++ DLL):** Dormand–Prince 5(4) integrator for superior accuracy
+- **Physics Core (C++ DLL):** Dormand–Prince 5(4) integrator, double-precision, real-time execution
-- **Unity Frontend:** Object instantiation, camera controls, and trajectory visualization
+- **Unity Frontend:** UI, scene management, camera controls, and GPU-based line rendering
-- **Thrust Model:** Instantaneous velocity change (impulse burn) based on burn direction and current mass
+- **Thrust Model:** Instantaneous impulse-based velocity change (scaled by body mass)
-- **Atmospheric Drag:** Real-time drag force calculations influencing orbital trajectories.
-- **Trajectory Rendering:** GPU-drawn orbital paths for performance
-- **Interop:** Unity uses `DllImport` to communicate with native physics functions
+- **Atmospheric Drag:** Empirical model using interpolated density tables and cross-sectional area
+- **Interop Layer:** Unity communicates with the C++ backend via `DllImport`

 ---